Gesee-y/Cruise.jl/README.md

 Well, if I put aside the learning treasure that is building an engine, I would say that none of them matched my vision.

 Cruise is a game engine built for compatibility, modularity, and performance.
 It's designed so that users are not bound to any given library or rendering backend.
-This way, games are made only once with Cruise and can be run EVERYWHERE Julia can run — from your old computer to a brand-new one — on every platform (except mobile and consoles for now).
+This way, games are made only once with Cruise and can be run EVERYWHERE Julia can run, from your old computer to a brand-new one, on every platform (except mobile and consoles for now).

+## What does Cruise represent ?

+I was kind of surprised when I realized that Cruise has a double impact:

+- An ambitious Julia game engine.
+- An ambitious African game engine.

+Not only is it a big plus for the Julia ecosystem, but also a demonstration that Africa can produce massive and complex industry-grade tools.

+Making a game is a long and tortuous journey with many ups and downs.
+Building a game engine is often a necessary step, but it's easy to lose the desire to make the actual game.

+So Cruise is your boat, helping you navigate the vast ocean of ideas and build your own journey.

+I built Cruise because game development has often made me feel intense emotions, and I want newcomers to be just as amazed as I was when I first started making games.

 ## Modules